great-expectations/great_expectations/docs/guides/how_to_guides/configuring_data_docs/how_to_host_and_share_data_docs_on_gcs.rst

   Issue the following CLI command: ``gcloud app browse``.
 If successful, the gcloud CLI will provide the URL to your app and launch it in a new browser window.
 The page displayed should be the index page of your Data Docs site.

+**Additional notes**

+- There may be times, you can route the traffic through a DNS, which means your domain will be something other "storage.googleapis.com"
+- In that case, the user can set the ``base_public_url`` field in the `great_expectations.yml` file, which will then be used.

 **Additional resources**

 - `Google App Engine <https://cloud.google.com/appengine/docs/standard/python3>`_